 Jaxon has been dancing for 4 years and really took to the sport.
 He started dancing when he started ballroom at his school.
 Since that moment he hasn’t looked back.
 He quickly branched out to other forms of dance and just fell in love with everything about it.

 Dancing has become more than just a coping mechanism for him.
-Dancing is a way of life and has helped to shape him to who he is today.
+Dancing is a way of life and has helped to shape him into who he is today.
 He said, “Nobody is the same, but when I dance and I’m around dancers, we all have the same passion, and so ultimately, I don’t look at that experience in a negative way.
 I look at it in a positive way because I wouldn’t be where I am without these experiences.”

 The judges were blown away by his performance.
 There wasn’t a dry eye in the audience.
 Ne-Yo said, “Dance is not just being able to move your body well; dance is being able to move people.
 He belongs here.”